Are there best practices for handling user selection in PHP dropdown menus to display relevant options?

 Related Questions

-- What are best practices for handling file operations in PHP to prevent memory exhaustion errors?
+- What are some best practices for handling multiple form submissions in PHP to prevent unintended actions like overwriting files?